stoplightio/elements/CONTRIBUTING.md

     Feel free to add accessibility attributes where missing.
 With a bit of practice, you'll see that almost everything can be covered with `*byRole`.
 - The goal for your test suite is **to cover** as much of the **business requirements** (for example, in the issue description) as practical.
 - An ideal test suite only requires a change **if business requirements change**.
-- While not expected, **it's OK to add additional tests** for helper functions, hooks and sub-components where it would not be practical to test them alongside their host components.
-In this case, still try to follow the principles above as much as practical.
+- While not expected, **it's OK to add additional tests** for helper functions, hooks, and sub-components where it would not be practical to test them alongside their host components.
+In this case, try to follow the principles above as much as practical.
 - Use **Jest/JSDOM testing wherever suitable**.
 Cypress-based tests should be reserved for high-level integration tests, such as:
     - Basic checks to make sure that *Elements* builds and loads correctly in a certain environment.
-    - Make sure the routers/navigation of the external framework work well with Stoplight's internal router.
+    - Make sure the routers/navigation of the external framework works well with Stoplight's internal router.

 ### Unit tests